How to Adjust Your Basal Rates for Endurance Exercise Training

 If your training leads to notable changes in your physique—like increased muscle or loss of body fat—you may see more long-term changes in your insulin needs.

-On the flip-side, endurance training also usually means you’re eating more calories, too, in order to fuel your training and recovery.
+On the flip-side, endurance training also usually means you’re eating more calories in order to fuel your training and recovery.

 More calories can mean more insulin, both for meals and basal/background doses because your body will be working harder to keep your glycogen stores (stored sugar in your muscles and liver) full.

-Needing more insulin is not necessarily a bad thing.
-Insulin is a powerful hormone that enables your body to use the sugar in your bloodstream for fuel.
-If you’re demanding more from your body through endurance sports, it makes sense that you may need more insulin, too.
+If you’re demanding more from your body through endurance training, it makes sense that you may also need more insulin.
+Needing more insulin is not necessarily a bad thing, as insulin is a powerful hormone that enables your body to use the sugar in your bloodstream for fuel.

-Figuring out how much insulin your body needs to stay in your goal blood sugar range matters most.
+What matters most is figuring out how much insulin your body needs to stay in your goal blood-sugar range matters most.

 “You should definitely practice fueling with food and drinks during your training, too, just like you would during the actual event,” reminds Schoenherr.